heyitsabhijeet/Indian-Airlines-Ticket-Price-Analysis/ReadMe.md

 7) How does price of ticket vary depending on duration of flight?
 8) How does ticket price vary according to departure time and arrival time?
 9) How does ticket price vary depending on source and destination?
-10)How does price of tickets vary based on no. of stops and airline?
+10) How does price of tickets vary based on no. of stops and airline?

+## Power BI Visualization Dashboard

+Power BI Dashboard link: